 PIG AND WHISTLE A public house on the main road near Tyne Hill where men used to gather to play a game called Kick Shins.

-PITCH HILL Two 0pinions – either the steep hill on the main road from Tyne Hill towards Swalcliffe, or the small hill between Sibford Elm and the main road.
+PITCH HILL Two opinions – either the steep hill on the main road from Tyne Hill towards Swalcliffe, or the small hill between Sibford Elm and the main road.
 Some say that the former used to be called Church Hill.

 RYE HILL The farm on the ridge, reached by the road behind the pond.

 THE SLINKET The site of the new Rectory, Sibford Gower.

 BONDS END LANE The lane to the left, just before the pond.
 Was it named after the Bond family?

 This list has been necessarily much condensed.
 Do look out for the display of maps and explanations at the Show and Fete.
 We shall print Mrs Green’s account of the Ferris Allotments in a later issue.

 Thanks to all who took part and to the competition’s sponsor.